 - bring your wallet and keep it on when entering our waiting room you as you will be asked to pay for your service.

-- bring your phone, but turn your Bluetooth off.
+- bring your phone, but turn your Bluetooth completely off using the settings app on your phone.

-- bring your wheelchair, electrical device for medical reason (with statement from physician) or service animal if you require it.
-You can also bring someone to assist you if necessary for health reasons, but make sure they bring identification.
+- bring your wheelchair, electronic device for medical reason (with statement from physician) or service animal if you require it.
+You may also bring someone to assist you if necessary for health reasons, but make sure they are listed on the appointment and bring valid government issued identification.

 Who can enter the Consulate?

-- People with an appointment for a consular service (visa, passport, notary appointment) and if necessary witnesses .
-No family members except parents of a minor
+- People with an appointment for a consular service (visa, passport, notary appointment) and witnesses (if required).
+Please note all those participating in the service must be listed on the appointment.